It’s that time again! It’s time for my writer’s update, where I inform you, the reader, about my comings and goings as a writer.

 Ever since he was young, he wanted to be a doctor, but his ADHD got in the way.
 Lack of support and understanding from the family and community had crushed his self-esteem and dream of working in the medical field.
 When I met him eight years ago, he was trying to attend college for his Associates in Applied Sciences for Therapeutic Massage.
 It was evident that he struggled.
-Once he received the diagnosis, we worked to get him on the right medication and encouraged him to continue his dreams.
+Once he received the diagnosis, we worked to get him on the proper medication and encouraged him to continue his dreams.
 Through many struggles and feelings of wanting to give up, he persevered and graduated with his Associates Degree.

 The good news is that I finished the first book of my new series that I began writing in February of this year, and National Novel Writing Month (NaNoWriMo) begins November 1st.
 What does this mean?

 If you have a dream, go for it!
 Don’t let it slip through your fingers.
-You can achieve anything you put your mind to, no matter who or what tries to stand in your way.
-Hold on tight to your dreams, and never let them go!
+You can achieve anything if you put your mind to it, no matter who or what tries to stand in your way.
+So hold on tight to your dreams, and never let them go!